NigeParis/42-cpp-06/README.md

 ## Exercise 00: Conversion of scalar types

 C++98 Cast Types provides four types of explicit cast operators to handle conversions more safely and explicitly than C-style casting.
-Here’s a breakdown:
+Here’s a breakdown:</br>
+- Note : For each exercise, type conversion must be handled using a specific type of casting.
+- Your choice will be reviewed during the correction.

 ### static_cast: </br>
 - *Used for conversions between compatible types.*</br>